telerik/reporting-docs/knowledge-base/accumulate-expression-from-group-total-in-overall-total.md

 To solve the issue, create a [Custom Aggregate Function]({% slug telerikreporting/designing-reports/connecting-to-data/expressions/extending-expressions/user-aggregate-functions %}) that accumulates the overtime hours from the groups.

-the following example demonstrates a sample implementation for the case when workers' reports are grouped by weeks:
+The following example demonstrates a sample implementation for the case when workers' reports are grouped by weeks:

 ```C#
 using System.Collections.Generic;